-The Operative & Post Operative Processes of the Anterior Posterior Vaginal Repair
+1) Post Operative Processes after the Anterior Posterior Vaginal Repair

 After the Anterior Posterior Vaginal Repair Surgery, the patient is assured to be well taken care of in a safe and professional way by our highly trained and educated staff.
 The patient will be wheeled to the recovery room.
 Expect to be conscious a minute or two after the surgery ends.
 However, it is very unlikely the patient will remember anything, until she is cleared to go back to her room in the Inpatient Building.